hy-chou/kukudy/README.md

 Let's go!

-### 1. the auth.txt file
+### 1. The auth.txt file

-Kukudy connects to NordVPN's VPN server with the `openvpn` daemon, which authenticate with the VPN server using a username/password file.
+Kukudy connects to NordVPN's VPN server with the `openvpn` daemon, which authenticates using a username/password file.

-Create a `auth.txt` file inside the `nordvpn/` directory with the following content.
+Create an `auth.txt` file inside the `nordvpn/` directory with the following content.

 ```auth.txt
 fjpLphPudtnCP9wzfP44sr54